 A horses mane and tail grow constantly, to make then neater we tend to pull both.
-By pulling/thinning the mane we make it easier for us to plait or groom so Selwood Equine riders and you can look your best for competitions.
+By pulling/thinning the mane we make it easier for us to plait or groom so Selwood Equine riders and you can look your best in equestrian clothing at competitions.
 This technique we use to both shorten and thin out the mane is called PULLING.

 Why do we pull our horses manes?